Looking for something? Search this site and archives.

 In every edition of Dialogue magazine, dozens of writers express their perspectives and share their insights about the state of our world and their suggestions for a better future.

-And we currently have 20 columnists from across Canada, and from the U.S., Ireland & Lithuania.
+We currently have dozens of columnists and writers from across Canada, and periodically from the U.S., Ireland, Lithuania, German, Sweden.

 Erik Andersen, Prévoyance, Gabriola Island, BC